V-Sekai/manuals/decisions/20241222-wandering-dancer.md

 **Goal-Task Planner Integration (GTPyhop Style):**

-To further enhance the dynamic narrative, we'll integrate a Goal-Task Planner based on the GTPyhop framework.
+We'll integrate a Goal-Task Planner based on the GTPyhop framework to further enhance the dynamic narrative.
 This will allow for more structured reasoning and planning within the LLM-driven story.

 - **Define predicates:**
   - `at(item, location)`: Specifies the location of an item (character).
   - `knows_dance(character, dance_style)`: Indicates if a character knows a particular dance style.
-  - `emotion(character, emotion_type)`: Describes the emotional state of a character.
+  - `emotion(character, emotion_type)`: Describes a character's emotional state.
   - `relationship(character1, character2, relationship_type)`: Defines the relationship between two characters.
 - **Define operators:**
   - `move_to(location)`: Moves the player to a specific location.